reshmabidikar/slate/source/includes/_account.md

 ### Modify custom fields for an account

 Modify the custom fields associated with an account.
+Note that it is not possible to modify the name of a custom field, it is only possible to modify its value.

 **HTTP Request**